Lies, fraud and scandal leave Trump exposed

 - What do we know?

-- Trump’s former lawyer, Michael Cohen, has pleaded guilty to violating finance laws during the 2016 presidential election by handling hush money for Donald Trump’s alleged lovers.
-He said that Trump told him to pay the two women.
+- Trump’s former lawyer, Michael Cohen, has pleaded guilty to violating finance laws during the 2016 presidential election by handling hush money for Trump’s alleged lovers.
 Minutes later, Paul Manafort, Trump’s former campaign manager, was found guilty by a jury of a string of bank and tax fraud charges.

 - What do we not know?